Airborne early warning and control: History of development

-The Lockheed WV and EC-121 Warning Star, which first flew in 1949, served widely with US Air Force and US Navy.
+The Lockheed WV and EC-121 Warning Star, which first flew in 1949, served widely with the US Air Force and US Navy.
 It provided the main AEW coverage for US forces during the Vietnam war.
 It remained operational until replaced with the E-3 AWACS.
 Developed roughly in parallel, N-class blimps were also used as AEW aircraft, filling gaps in radar coverage for the continental US, their tremendous endurance of over 200 hours being a major asset in an AEW aircraft.
 Following a crash, the US Navy opted to discontinue lighter than air operations in 1962.

 In 1958, the Soviet Tupolev Design Bureau was ordered to design an AEW aircraft.
 After determining that the projected radar instrumentation would not fit in a Tupolev Tu-95 or a Tupolev Tu-116, the decision was made to use the more capacious Tupolev Tu-114 instead.
 This solved the problems with cooling and operator space that existed with the narrower Tu-95 and Tu-116 fuselage.
 To meet range requirements, production examples were fitted with an air-to-air refueling probe.
 The resulting system, the Tupolev Tu-126, entered service in 1965 with the Soviet Air Forces and remained in service until replaced by the Beriev A-50 in 1984.

 During the Cold war, United Kingdom deployed a substantial AEW capability, initially with American Douglas AD-4W Skyraiders, designated Skyraider AEW.1, which in turn were replaced by the Fairey Gannet AEW.3, using the same AN/APS-20 radar.
 With the retirement of conventional aircraft carriers, the Gannet was withdrawn and the Royal Air Force (RAF) installed the radars from the Gannets on Avro Shackleton MR.2 airframes, redesignated Shackleton AEW.2.
 To replace the Shackleton AEW.2, an AEW variant of the Hawker Siddeley Nimrod, known as the Nimrod AEW3, was ordered in 1974.
 After a protracted and problematic development, this was cancelled in 1986, and seven E-3Ds, designated Sentry AEW.1 in RAF service, were purchased instead.

 The US Defense Department is considering options to move the air moving target indicator (AMTI) mission component from AWACS aircraft to space-based platforms.
 The space-based sensor is already in orbit and in testing phase.